Mature Masculine

 Active Shadow: The Addict

 This kind of joy is unstable.
-It collapses when circumstances change or when you're alone.
-In the end, it leaves you more empty and restless.
+It collapses when circumstances change or when we're alone.
+It leaves us empty and restless.

 Passive Shadow: The Hermit

-This can show up as lonely collapse—feeling unwanted, left out, or unlovable—or as defensive isolation: "I don't need anyone."
+The Hermit dwells in lonely collapse—feeling unwanted or unlovable—or poses in defensive isolation: "I don't need anyone."
 This state covers up the heart's real longing for connection and warmth.

 Near Enemies: False Versions